+Sincerely,

+Stephen Zepf

-C3 Sincerely, Stephen Zepf Chairperson of Physics and Astronomy Michigan State University 1 Graduate Student Mentoring Ph.D.
+Chairperson of Physics and

+Astronomy Michigan State University

+Graduate Student Mentoring

+Ph.D.
 Graduates from the Department of Physics and Astronomy at MSU pursue a wide variety of careers.
 Some will decide to stay in academia and teach and lead their own research groups, but many of our graduates will join companies, work in National Laboratories or governmental agencies, or pursue other exciting careers.
 No matter the choice, our graduate program provides many ways to be prepared for what comes after graduate school.
 In order to navigate the many choices and make the most of your time in our graduate program, we provide a strong and personalized mentoring framework.

-During the initial orientation, you will meet with me and a faculty member from the research area that you are interested in to discuss the schedule of your first year.
-We are well aware that students come with a wide variety of backgrounds and the individual approach is aimed at making sure that students can be successful no matter what path led them to our program.
-A second meeting is scheduled at the end of the spring semester in the first year.
-In addition, students are strongly encouraged to ask for advice at any time and Graduate Program Secretary Kim Crosslan and I are proactive in reaching out to students to make sure that they receive the information and support they need to make progress.
-We also work together closely with the student-led Physics Graduate Organization (PGO) and the Women and Minorities in the Physical Sciences (WaMPS) organization to support students and to monitor and make improvements to our program where needed.
-Most students will join a research group immediately after entering the Ph.D. program and also receive mentoring from the Professor and other members of the research group.
+Prior to the formation of a guidance committee, which typically happens after about 2 years in the program, you will receive mentoring from a committee consisting of the graduate program director, your research advisor, and a third faculty member who is familiar with your area of research.
+We are well aware that students come with a wide variety of backgrounds and an individual approach to mentoring is employed at making sure that students can be successful no matter what path led them to our program.
+During orientation you will meet with this committee and additional meetings are scheduled at the end of the fall and spring semesters in the first year.
+In addition, students are strongly encouraged to ask for advice at any time, and Graduate Program Coordinator Kim Crosslan and I are proactive in reaching out to students to make sure that they receive the information and support they need to make progress.
+We also work together closely with the student-led Physics Graduate Organization (PGO), the Women and Minorities in the Physical Sciences (WaMPS) organization, and the recently established MSU Chapter of the National Society of Black Physicists to support students and to monitor and make improvements to our program where needed.

+We ask students to join a research group shortly after entering the Ph.D. program and also receive mentoring from the Professor and other members of the research group.
 In addition, students are strongly encouraged to seek mentoring from other members of the department.
 Once you complete the comprehensive exam requirements, you form your own guidance committee, consisting of 5 faculty members and chaired by your primary advisor.
 They meet with you regularly to provide feedback and advice for your research and course work.
 They also help you get prepared for your career after your Ph.D., for example by suggesting coursework, internships, or other opportunities that benefit your longterm goals.
 In addition, there are many opportunities and resources in the Department and on MSU campus to obtain more information and mentoring.

 We very much look forward to seeing you in the Department of Physics and Astronomy at Michigan State University.
 Go Green!

-Remco Zegers Associate Chairperson for Graduate Studies & Graduate Program Director Department of Physics & Astronomy Kim Crosslan Graduate Program Secretary Department of Physics & Astronomy
+Remco Zegers Associate Chairperson for Graduate Studies & Graduate Program Director Department of Physics & Astronomy

+Kim Crosslan Graduate Program Coordinator Department of Physics & Astronomy